kyverno/chainsaw/website/docs/operations/delete.md

 The `delete` operation allows you to specify resources that should be deleted from the Kubernetes cluster before a particular test step is executed.

+!!! info
+    The propagation policy is forced to `Background` because some types default to `Orphan` (this is the case for unmanaged jobs for example) and we don't want to let dangling pods run in the cluster after cleanup.

 ## Configuration

 !!! tip "Reference documentation"